 What Are The Best Beginner Mandolins?

-What To Look For In A Good Inexpensive Mandolin
+What To Look For In An Affordable Mandolin

 I know of some very good, yet affordable, beginner mandolins that you can buy online for under $150 that are well made, enjoyable to play, produce a nice crisp mandolin sound and are durable.
 Of course, you want it to be made well, without a history of problems, but if there is one other feature I would look for, it is a fully adjustable bridge; one that you can move and change the height on.